axeleroy/self-host-planning-poker/README.md

 1. Download a copy of [overrides.css](https://github.com/axeleroy/self-host-planning-poker/blob/main/angular/src/assets/overrides.css).
 2. Uncomment the CSS and customize it to match your desired colors.
-3. Make a bind-mount from this file to the container's `/app/static/overrides.css`:
+3. Make a bind mount from this file to the container's `/app/static/overrides.css`:
    * **Plain Docker**
      ```shell
      docker run \